-Due to LMCU achieving an operating deficit for the current year's trading, ending 30th September 2023, the Directors are not recommending any dividends.
+While LMCU achieved an operating surplus for the year ending 30th September 2024, the Directors are not recommending any dividends for this financial year.

-On behalf of the Board of Directors and Members, I extend thanks and appreciation to the CEO, Staff and our auditors for their commitment and hard work during 2023.

-Thanks also to all our members, for your continued loyal customs and support for your Credit Union over the past year.
+On behalf of the Board of Directors, I thank the CEO, staff, and auditors for their dedication and hard work throughout 2024.
+We also thank all our members for their continued loyalty, patronage, and support for London Mutual Credit Union over the past year.

-RMolad

-Louis R McLeod MBA, OBE Director / Treasurer
+Louis R McLeod MBA, OBE Director/Treasurer